female student amongst plants

 Select six credits of Communications courses6

-Select three credits of Humanities & Fine Arts courses3
+Select three credits of Humanities & Fine Arts courses (SPANI 1116 Spanish for Horticulture Recommended)3

 Select three credits of Social & Behavioral Sciences courses3